eea/land.copernicus.content/docs/functional-tests/README.md

 ### Individual tests
 You can run the tests for partial testing.
 Review the test you wish to run to check if their are requirments

+##### Lost Password
+Check that you are not logged in.
+Will test with a fake and real username

 ##### Login failed
 Testing this case you need to be sure that you are not logged in the browser.
+Will test also:
+- Login With Empty Password Should Fail
+- Login With Empty Username Should Fail
+- Login With Empty Username And Password Should Fail
+- Login With Invalid Username Should Fail
+- Login With Invalid Password Should Fail
+- Login With Invalid Username And Invalid Password Should Fail

-Also we populated with dummy data:  FAKE_USER_NAME and FAKE_USER_PASSWORD.
+By default it is populated with dummy data:  FAKE_USER_NAME and FAKE_USER_PASSWORD.
 In case you want to test for ex a expired/not validated or any case a user credential are not valid change the values
 ![](https://github.com/eea/land.copernicus.content/raw/master/docs/functional-tests/images/003-change-fake-username.png)

 ##### Login success